nawabahmadreshi/documentation/pages/getting-started/branch-universal-object.md

 {% if page.cordova or page.xamarin or page.adobe %}

 Unfortunately `BranchUniversalObject` is not yet supported on this platform.
-Please see the [Creating Links]({{base.url}}/getting-started/creating-links) page for alternatives!
+Please see the [Creating Links in Apps]({{base.url}}/getting-started/creating-links-in-apps) page for alternatives!

 {% else %}